dart-lang/site-www/src/content/resources/coming-from/swift-to-dart.md

 }
 ```

-For more information and some hands-on practice,
+For more information and interactive practice,
 check out the [Asynchronous programming][] tutorial.

 [Asynchronous programming]: /libraries/async/async-await